 The College Transitions Program provides free advising and career counseling for Adult Learning Center and Nashua Community College students.
 The Adult Education Counselor will work one on one or in small groups with students needing help transitioning to college.

-Developmental math and reading/writing courses are offered by Adult Learning Center teachers on the Nashua Community College campus.
+Developmental math courses are offered by Adult Learning Center teachers on the Nashua Community College campus.
 These classes help students improve their Accuplacer scores in order to qualify for college level classes.

 Who We Serve